pdud/ember-css-transitions/tests/dummy/app/templates/docs/insert-destroy.md

 {{/docs-demo}}

 <aside>
-  Notice how the positional argument is used for the prefix of the css classes you define.
+  Notice how the name argument is used for the prefix of the css classes you define.
 </aside>

 ## **Manually specifying class names**

 Each individual class can also be specified independently like below.
+This is perfect for libraries like [Animate.css](https://animate.style/) and [Tailwind CSS](https://tailwindcss.com/).

 {{#docs-demo as |demo|}}
   {{#demo.example name="insert-destroy-verbose.hbs"}}